Nutritional input

 We wean our cattle a little younger than most.
 Weaning usually starts at 180 days.
 We are able to do this by properly managing our pastures along with our cattle's easy fleshing genetics.
 Our calves are never creep fed or supplemented.
 We expect our cows to perform.
 Bull calves are expected to wean at a minimum 575 lbs and heifers at 475 lbs.
 If a female is not producing, she is not doing her job.

-Once weaned, bulls and heifers are placed on quality forage or hay and a 14% feed ration.
+Once weaned, bulls and heifers are placed on quality forage or hay and a 14% feed ration along with sileage.
 Bulls receive 6 lbs per day and heifers receive 3.5 lbs.
 Our bull yearly weight goal is a minimum of 1,000 lbs and heifers are at a minimum of 750 lbs.
 We want to boost and aid in our young animal's growth through adequate and proper nutrients.
 When we put bulls and heifers in the field, they are conditioned and able to continue to grow in a working environment.
 Overly fat cattle may look impressive but as most of you well know, they are not nearly as functional.